fritzm/blog.fritzm.org/content/PDP-11/diagnostics-11.md

 Tags: Retro-Computing, PDP-11

 Wrote some small test programs to investigate FP add/subtract.
-Turns out that single-precision add/subtract workS fine, but double-precision results come back with some erroneous bits set in the fraction.
+Turns out that single-precision add/subtract works fine, but double-precision results come back with some erroneous bits set in the fraction.
 Here's the test code I ended up using for troublshooting -- when executed on my machine, bits 24 and 25 end up incorrectly set in the result at D3: